What is Horizon 2020?

 Funding will also be guaranteed by the government for successful bids where UK organisations can participate as a third country.

 EEF as the voice of manufacturing will continue to represent the interests of UK manufacturers on this topic and future EU research programmes.
-EEF's summaries of the government's Brexit technical notices can be found here and will continue to be updated as they are published.
+EEF's summaries of the government's Brexit technical notices will continue to be updated as they are published.